-Oakland Holly is primarily grown for its highly ornamental fruit.
-It features an abundance of magnificent red berries in late fall.
-It has attractive dark green evergreen foliage.
-The spiny oval leaves are highly ornamental and remain dark green throughout the winter.
+Oak Leaf Holly is primarily grown for its highly ornamental fruit.
+It features an abundance of magnificent scarlet berries in late fall.
+It has attractive dark green evergreen foliage which emerges coppery-bronze in spring.
+The spiny lobed leaves are highly ornamental and remain dark green throughout the winter.